Sam Riley reflects on "pure fear" of playing Ian Curtis in 'Control'

 Describing his emotions approaching the gigs, Riley said: “I was absolutely terror-stricken.
 But then we realised, because we played [the fans] lots of songs that day, that they were behind us.
 So it went from pure fear to realising that we might actually pull it off.
 But it was a rollercoaster.”

-Sam Riley also spoke of working with Anton Corbijn, the photographer who followed the band on the road for years.
+Sam Riley also spoke of working with Control director Anton Corbijn, the photographer who took some of the most famous photos of Joy Division.
 “He was 17 or 18 when he came, and he couldn’t understand what anyone was saying because he was Dutch and they all had Manchester accents,” he said.

 The actor also credited Debbie Curtis with helping him find the part.
 Describing finding “the movement of things”, he explained: “A lot of that came from talking to Ian’s widow Debbie Curtis who I became close to while we were filming.
 And Samantha Morton who basically taught me how to be an actor.”